bem/bem-core/common.docs/rationale/rationale.en.md

 ### Why not XSLT?
 According to the classification mentioned above, BEMHTML fits to the same categories as XSLT.
-XSLT was being used a lot in Yandex.
+XSLT was being used a lot at Yandex.
 However BEM developers refused XSLT and developed their own templating engine because of the following reasons:
   * **Problems of Performance**.
     Implementation of transformations in XSLT has significant performance limitations.